 When you start an ecommerce business, one thing you have to determine is which ecommerce business model you are going to use.
 There are many directions you can go with your online store, including private labeling, retail arbitrage, and liquidation.
 Each ecommerce business model consists of a different way of approaching what and how you sell and it shapes your entire business strategy including marketing, pricing, and which sales channels you use.

 To make your choice easier, it’s important to know the advantages and disadvantages of each business model.
-Keep in mind, there are no rules that say you have to stick to one exclusively.
-You can mix and match business models to make your business grow.
 Below are the five most popular ecommerce business models and the pros and cons of each.

 Ecommerce resellers buy products in bulk from wholesalers, distributors, and manufacturers, and then sell the individual products to customers at a profitable price.
 This is a traditional way of retailing – from brick and mortar stores to online shops.

 - Quick way to get your products seen – You can easily get your items on marketplaces like Amazon and eBay, where they can be seen by millions of shoppers right away.

 - Established customer base – When you choose to resell products that are already popular on the market, you will enjoy a ready-made customer base.
 Just be sure that your products are priced competitively.